nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the edit mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-All patients, appointments and bills are shown on different sections of the application as indexed lists.
+All patients, appointments and bills are shown in different sections of the application as indexed lists.

 Step 2.
 The user executes `editpatient 1 n/John` to edit the first patient in the list to have the name John.
 The `editpatient` command